Updated March 2021

 The Department of State leads the 123 agreement process by submitting to Congress a Nuclear Proliferation Assessment Statement, which explains how the particular proposed agreement will meet these required nonproliferation criteria.

 Technologies used to enrich and reprocess nuclear fuel can also be used to produce material for nuclear weapons, and so present the greatest threat for proliferation.
 As part of its 123 agreement, the United Arab Emirates agreed not to seek enrichment and reprocessing technologies and to instead rely on the international market for its reactor fuel supply.
-That commitment, in combination with the nonproliferation criteria required for 123 agreements, has come to be known as the nonproliferation “Gold Standard” for civil nuclear cooperation agreements.
+That commitment, in combination with the nonproliferation criteria required for all 123 agreements, has come to be known as the nonproliferation “Gold Standard” for civil nuclear cooperation agreements.

 After the Department of State submits a proposed 123 agreement to Congress, current U.S. law allows Congress to review the agreement for 90 days of continuous session.
 If Congress does not pass a resolution disapproving of the agreement during this period, the agreement may enter into force.
 In recent years, nonproliferation experts have recommended that Congressional oversight be strengthened over nuclear cooperation agreements to better protect against nuclear proliferation.